hoostus/beancount-ynab5/README.md

 budgeting, automatically pulling transactions from various US financial institutions, and mobile app.
 But you can also sync it to beancount, which has support for multiple currencies, investments, and other things.

+Why only cleared transactions?
+This importer doesn't handle updating a transaction that you've already imported.
+By waiting until the transaction is cleared we (hopefully) avoid situations where we import something that then later gets updated.

 # How to make it work.